Explore this article:

 Rough handling doesn’t just make for less-attractive produce; it can also lower its nutrient content.
 A bruised tomato loses roughly 15 percent of its vitamin C.

-The Saga of Ripening
+The Role of Ethylene in Plant Ripening

 Similar to people, edible plants owe their aging — or ripening — to a surge of hormones.
 Instead of testosterone and estrogen, plants rely on a powerful hormone called ethylene.